lollobene/algorand-beaker-auction/README.md

 ## Solution
 Our solution consists into creating two smart contracts in Beaker that allow the users of the Algorand network to perform auctions: one smart contract implements the auction with public bids and the other with committed bids.

-Moreover, in order to augment the interoperability between blockchains and to allow the users of multiple networks to minimize their operation costs, we have designed an architecture which puts into communication the Algorand and Ethereum blockchains.
+Moreover, in order to augment the interoperability between blockchains and to allow the users of multiple networks to minimize their operation costs, we designed an architecture which puts into communication the Algorand and Ethereum blockchains.
 In particular, we allow a user to sell an asset living on Ethereum using an auction that is performed on Algorand.
 Therefore, the seller of an Ethereum asset can incentivate the participation to the auction process by choosing where to make the auction happen: on Ethereum using one of the smart contract ad hoc (for example provided by Auctionity [L2]), otherwise they can use the architecture we present in our project making it happen on the Algorand blockchain.
 In order to create the bridge between the Algorand and Ethereum blockchain we have implemented the following programs:

 1) a smart contract implemented in Solidity **SC<sub>E</sub>** which lives in Ethereum and manages: